IT Infrastructure refers to all the related equipment that is used to support the information technology needs and services of an organization.

 - Next, install the servers themselves with the larger heavier ones at the bottom.
 If you ordered network switches for these racks, install them at the top or possibly along the sides if space has been allocated there.

 - Most likely you will have power distribution units(PDU) also installed in these racks.
-Connect the power from the servers here and the PDU to the under floor electrical cable run.
+Connect the power from the servers here and the PDU to the underfloor electrical cable run.

 - Connect the network cables to the network switches, then connect these switches back to the lab’s router or main lab switch; whichever is appropriate in your setting.